 - Below are additional ideas to help the child learn letters..

-1. Just as with the Math books, the My First Steps to Reading (also known as Sound Box ) books by Jane Moncure used to be a large part of the 3 Year Curriculum as they are the best books which I have found for teaching letters and phonetic sounds.
-Sadly these books are no longer in print and thus they have been removed them from the supplemental materials.
-But, I encourage you to search for these books at your library, on Amazon or Ebay, and in used book stores.
+1. Just as with the math books, the My First Steps to Reading (also known as Sound Box ) books by Jane Moncure used to be a large part of the 3 Year Curriculum because I have found them to be the best books for teaching letters.
+Sadly, these books are no longer in print, and thus they have been removed them from the supplemental materials.
+Yet, I encourage you to search for these books at your library, on Amazon, or in used bookstores.
 They are that good!